10 Reasons Why For Sale By Owners in Real Estate Aren’t Successful

 It’s suggested that if you are going to sell your home without representation from a professional, you give space to the potential home buyer.
 Allowing the buyer to view your home without being sold on how great your home is will actually go a long way.
 Giving a potential home buyer space allows them to be able to speak openly about the property without worrying that they will hurt the homeowners feelings.

-FSBOs Don’t Know How To Negotiate With Potential Buyers Offers/Contract
+Reason #5 FSBOs Fail: They Don’t Know How To Negotiate With Potential Buyers Offers/Contract

 While the training that is required to become a real estate agent is not extremely difficult, there are many things that are learned while taking the required courses.
 One of the most important things learned throughout the licensing process pertains to real estate contracts.
 Real estate contracts can be confusing which is why it is one of the top reasons FSBOs fail in real estate.